How to apply

 - Full contact details (full name, address, e-mail and telephone number(s));

 - Any other factors relevant to your suitability for a Commission in the Army Legal Services.

 You are required to provide a CV and covering letter which will be considered alongside all other applicants.
 The National Recruiting Centre will contact you, via email, once the closing date for applications has passed regarding the interview.
 Please note that we are unable to give feedback for unsuccessful applicants.

 Following the interview stage, up to 18 individuals per year will be invited to attend the Army Officer Selection Board (AOSB) in Westbury, Wiltshire.
-If successful, candidates will be offered a 4 year Short Service Commission (with an 18 month initial probationary period) with the Army Legal Services.
+If successful, candidates will be offered a 12 year Commission (with a 3 year initial probationary period) with the Army Legal Services.
 This offer is subject to suitable medical, security and referee clearances.